Peach Cobbler Cinnamon Rolls

 Instructions

-- For the dough: Make sure the milk is warmed up to around 110°F. I like to do this by placing my cold milk in a microwave safe vessel and microwaving it for 45-50 seconds (it should be warm as if you are giving it to a baby and not scalding).
-In the bowl of a stand mixer, add in the sugar and warmed milk.
+- For the dough: Make sure the milk is warmed up to around 110°F. In the bowl of a stand mixer, add in the sugar and warm milk.
 Then sprinkle the yeast on top.
-Let sit for 7-10 minutes for the yeast to activate- the mixture will be bubbly and fragrant.
+Let it sit for 7-10 minutes for the yeast to activate- the mixture will be bubbly and fragrant.

-- Next, add in the melted butter, eggs, flour, and salt.
-Attach dough hook attachment to mixer and knead on medium speed until the dough begins to come together, about 6-8 minutes.
+- Next, add the melted butter, eggs, flour, and salt.
+Attach the dough hook attachment to the mixer and knead on medium speed until the dough begins to come together, about 6-8 minutes.
 Look for the dough to be smooth.
 If your dough is sticking to the bowl, add in a tablespoon more of flour, only if needed.
-Alternatively, if you are not using a stand mixer- you can knead the dough by hand for 10 minutes on a lightly floured surface.
+Alternatively, if you are not using a stand mixer, you can knead the dough by hand for 10 minutes on a lightly floured surface.

 - Shape the dough into a ball and place it into a lightly greased large bowl.
 Cover the bowl tightly with plastic wrap and a clean towel/linen- let the dough rise in a warm environment until it doubles in size, about 1 1/2 hours or longer depending on the temperature of your environment.

-- Once the dough has risen, punch the dough down and turn it out onto a lightly floured surface work area.
-Roll the dough out into a rectangle, about 15×10 inches, now let’s prepare the filling.
+- Once the dough has risen, punch the dough down and turn it out onto a lightly floured work surface.
+Roll the dough out into a rectangle, about 15×10 inches.
+Now let’s prepare the filling.

 - For the icing: Using a stand mixer fitted with the paddle attachment (or electric hand mixer), beat the butter and cream cheese together until light and fluffy, about 3-4 minutes.
 Add in the powdered sugar and continue beating until well incorporated.
 Then add in the vanilla paste/extract and continue mixing until everything is fully combined and smooth.